 Zack and Ace have been dancing around their “just friends” relationship for years.
-Being Circ means unavoidable intimacy when the mating heat strikes, and it’s putting a strain on their friendship.
-They’re finally nearing an understanding about what they truly mean to each other when they’re stunned by Kelly, the woman they’ve been lusting after for years.
-Suddenly she’s available to both in a way she’s never been before.
-Lust and love confuse the issue, until wounded emotions pull the threesome apart and Kelly is captured by the enemy.
-Can Zack and Ace come to grips with their differences in time to save Kelly, or will their difficulties lose them the loves of their lives?
+Being Circ means unavoidable intimacy when the mating heat strikes.
+They’re finally nearing an understanding about what they truly mean to each other when they’re stunned by Kelly, the woman they’ve been pining after for years.
+Lust and love confuse the issue.
+Then Kelly is captured by the enemy.
+Zack and Ace must come to grips with their relationship,or their difficulties will lose them the loves of their lives.

 - Release Date: September 1, 2015

 - Length: Novel

 Kelly Malloy stared in horror as the team carried Ace past her toward the elevator leading to Doc’s underground lab.
 Though she normally had no part in the Circ aspect of life here on the compound, she refused to ignore an unconscious and bloodied Ace.

 Roane, Hale, and Derrick looked grim as they held him between them.
 Zack had shut down, his face a mask of stone as he forced his way to Ace’s side